-I have three full length novels in various stages of development.
-All are historical fiction with a strong romance element.
+I have two full length novels in development.
+Both are historical fiction with a strong romance element.

 The Bridled Tongue